Cryotalis/Protobot-JS/README.md

 # Protobot-Old
-An informational bot for Dungeon Defenders 2.
+A deprecated informational bot for Dungeon Defenders 2.
+Ran on Discord.js v11.
+No longer works.